-The Museu Nacional de Arquelogia, as the National Museum of Archaeology in called in Portuguese, is located within the Mosteiro dos Jerónimos, the building better known to English speakers as the Hieronymites Monastery.
-The early sixteenth century building is today a UNESCO World Heritage Site and often cited as the best example of Manueline-style architecture.
+The Museu Nacional de Arquelogia, as the National Museum of Archaeology is called in Portuguese, is located within the Mosteiro dos Jerónimos, the building better known to English speakers as the Hieronymites Monastery.
+The early sixteenth-century building is today a UNESCO World Heritage Site and often cited as the best example of Manueline-style architecture.

 Archaeological finds from pre-history